roytang/blog/content/post/2018/11/shogun-and-the-rest-of-james-clavells-asian-saga/index.md

 >
 > Toranaga: "Therefore, the Netherlands – your allies – are in a state of rebellion against their lawful king?"
 >
-> Blackthorne: "They’re fighting against the Spaniard, yes, but –
+> Blackthorne: "They’re fighting against the Spaniards, yes, but –
 >
 > Toranaga: "Isn’t that rebellion?
 Yes or no?"
 >